 Song of Songs 5-8

-5 I come to my garden, my sister, my bride;
+5 I have come to my garden—my sister, my bride.

 I drink my wine with my milk.

-4 My beloved put his hand by the latch,
+4 My love thrust his hand through the opening,

-5 I rose up to open to my beloved,
+5 I rose to open for my love.

 on the handles of the bolt.